 In Victoria, the tetanus vaccine is available in a number of combined immunisations that also contain vaccines against other serious and potentially fatal diseases.
 The type of combined vaccine used will depend on your age.

 Protection against tetanus is available under the National Immunisation Program Schedule.
-In Victoria, immunisation against diphtheria is free of charge for:
+In Victoria, immunisation against tetanus is free of charge for:

 - children at two, four and six months of age – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)